acheul/louvre/README.md

 ## Triangulate self-intersecting polygons

 Currently It has a triangulate logic in the polygon module.
 What is triangulation?
-Please refer to [mapbox/earcut.js](https://github.com/mapbox/earcut).
+Please check out [mapbox/earcut.js](https://github.com/mapbox/earcut).

 I widely refered to mapbox/earcut.js to implement basic logics and utilities.
 Making further contribution here, our triangulate logic can handle ***self-intersecting polygons***, which is not viable in mapbox/earcut.js.